jagimenes/podcasts-api/README.md

 - Access the folder
 - Configure .env with the params (whe have a .env.example to use as reference)
 - If you not configure any access_tokens, the application you generate a dinamically one and drop to the console
+- The token needs to be sent in the header params (authorization)
 - Execute command npm install
 - Execute command npm run start

 ## Start instructions (Using Docker)
 - Make sure you have Docker installed